Marktl

 Marktl (/de/), or often unofficially called Marktl am Inn ("little market on the River Inn"), is a village and historic market municipality in the state of Bavaria, Germany, near the Austrian border, in the Altötting district of Upper Bavaria.
 The most notable neighbouring town is Altötting.
 Marktl has approximately 2,800 inhabitants.

-Marktl is the birthplace of Joseph Aloisius Ratzinger (1927–2022) who later became Pope Benedict XVI.
+Marktl is the birthplace of Joseph Alois Ratzinger (1927–2022) who later became Pope Benedict XVI.